atedja/go-multilock/README.md

 #### Clean your unused locks

-If you use undetermined number of keys, e.g. timestamp, then overtime the number of locks will grow creating a memory "leak". `Clean()` will remove unused locks.
-This method is threadsafe.
-If some keys are to be used again, the system will automatically create new locks for those keys and everybody is happy again.
+If you use nondeterministic number of keys, e.g. timestamp, then overtime the number of locks will grow creating a memory "leak". `Clean()` will remove unused locks.
+This method is threadsafe, and can be executed even while other goroutines furiously attempt to acquire other keys.
+If some keys are to be used again (as soon as immediately), Multilock will automatically create new locks for those keys and everybody is happy again.

     multilock.Clean()

+#### Compatibility with `sync.Locker` interface

+For compatibilty's sake, `multilock.Multilock` struct implements `sync.Locker` interface, and can be used by other locking mechanism, e.g. `sync.Cond`.

 ### Best Practices

 #### Specify all your locks at once

-Specify all the locks you need at once.
+Specify all the locks you need for your transaction at once.
 DO NOT create nested `multilock.Lock()` statements.
 It beats the purpose of having this library in the first place.

 #### Always `Unlock` your locks